w3f/polkadot-wiki/docs/learn/learn-staking.md

 - Can choose [multiple validators](../general/chain-state-values.md#maximum-votes-per-nominator)
   which can help to decentralize the network through the sophisticated [NPoS system](learn-consensus.md/#nominated-proof-of-stake)
-- 10% inflation/year of the tokens is primarily intended for staking rewards.
+- 85% of inflation/year of the tokens is primarily intended for staking rewards.
+Check the [inflation](learn-staking-advanced.md#inflation) section on the Wiki for more information.

-When the system staking rate matches with the ideal staking rate, the entire inflation of the network is given away as the staking rewards.

-The ideal staking rate is a dynamic value - as the number of active parachains influences the available liquidity that is available to secure the network.

-Any divergence from the ideal staking rate will result in the distribution of a proportion of the newly minted tokens through inflation to go to the treasury.
-Keep in mind that when the system's staking rate is lower than the ideal staking rate, the annual nominal return rate will be higher, encouraging more users to use their tokens for staking.
-On the contrary, when the system staking rate is higher than the ideal staking rate, the annual nominal return will be less, encouraging some users to withdraw.
-For in-depth understanding, check the [inflation](learn-staking-advanced.md#inflation) section on the Wiki.

 ### Cons of Staking